Jerry-zpl/Course-code/README.md

-Hi, I'm Peilin and you can call me Jerry.
+Hi, I'm Peilin.
+I graduated from Harbin Institute of Technology in 2021 and I am now a Master student in UC Berkeley.
-I'm interested in data science in transportation and I'm currently a master student in University of California, Berkeley.
+I'm interested in data science in transportation engineering.
+This repository contains codes of all my homework and course projects.